-Soon you can’t get a seat at your favorite restaurant, nor a camping spot at the State Forest campground.
+Soon you can’t get a seat at your favorite restaurant or a camping spot at the State Forest campground.
 You wait in line for everything—movies, groceries, the bank.
 For ice cream, the library, the bathroom.
 These people who’ve come here to get away from it all don’t realize that they’ve brought it all here.
-What started as a few innocent nature-rubberneckers holding up traffic has turned into a constricted throughway, a plaque filled artery, your small town aching like a congested heart.
+What started as a few innocuous nature-rubberneckers holding up traffic has turned into a constricted throughway, a plaque-filled artery, your small town aching like a congested heart.
 Tourist season is in full swing.

 The summer people are back.